dimpase/M2/Package-Writing-Style-Guide.md

 * Layout :
     * The incompleteness of split lines must be made obvious: break after a comma, break after an operator.
+    * If you use a text editor where TAB stops are set to something other than every 8th location on the line, then don't use TABs at all for indentation, as your users will see odd-looking indentation.

 * White space :
     * Contents of regions delimited by parentheses, braces, or brackets that consist of multiple lines